qzdark/wwebjs.dev-guide/src/v1-guide/README.md

 - Still in development;
 - Discord and Github Support;
 - and a lot of more.

-**NOTE:**

-It is not guarantee you will not be blocked by using this method.
-WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.

 <!--- Create your Website/App/Bots/and more -> //create changing HTML on this --->